ajarara/jarmac.org/README.md

 > "But you're not an organization!!"

 This readme will serve as a catalog of all the information needed to start a blog on a (very) low end VPS.
-I'll leave out specifics, like what theme I'm running (although that [does sometimes make a difference in functionality](https://euer.krebsco.de/piwik-for-this-blog.html), unfortunately)
+I'll leave out specifics, like what theme I'm running (although that [does sometimes make a difference in functionality](https://euer.krebsco.de/piwik-for-this-blog.html))

 ## Table of contents
 - [Deploying](#deploying)